bootchk/sleepSyncAgent/README.md

 "Reachback firefly algorithm".
 But in firefly algorithms, all units xmit sync.
 Here, we decide a master.
 Here, more than one unit (even slaves) may xmit sync, but in the ideal state, only one master does.

 "time triggered communication".
 Units are synced and communicate on a schedule of slots.

+Building
+-

+To compile during development, choose Build Artifact: Executable  (or Eclipse's Debug configuration?)
+Then stubs for the platform are compiled in.

+To compile a library to be linked into an app, choose Build Artifact: Static library (or Eclipse "library" configuration.)
+Then platform stubs are excluded from the build, and the library depends on implementation in the app project of the platform API's.